AlasdairGray/TeachingMaterials/OOPSPlugin/OOPSPlugin.md

 ## Overview

-OOPS (Ontology Pitfall Scanner) (Poveda-Villalón et al, 2014) is available as a plugin for Protégé.
+OOPS (Ontology Pitfall Scanner) (Poveda-Villalón et al., 2014) is available as a plugin for Protégé.
 This tutorial will guide you through installing the plugin and then using it.

 ## Installation